ConesaLab/SQANTI3/README.md

 (SQANTI3.env)$
 ```

-(4) You also need to install [gtfToGenePred](https://bioconda.github.io/recipes/ucsc-gtftogenepred/README.html) that seems to have some issues with Python 3.7 (or openssl) when installed though conda.
-At this point, the easiest solution is to download it from [UCSC Download Page](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/) and add it to the `SQANTI3/utilities` folder (and give it execute permissions):
+(4) You also need to install [gtfToGenePred](https://bioconda.github.io/recipes/ucsc-gtftogenepred/README.html)
+that seems to have some issues with Python 3.7 (or openssl) when installed though conda.
+At this point, the easiest solution is to download it from [UCSC Download Page](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/)
+and add it to the `SQANTI3/utilities` folder (and give it execute permissions) or to your `PATH` variable:

 ```
 wget http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/gtfToGenePred -P <path_to>/SQANTI3/utilities/